Environment – Biodiversity

 Avoidance measures are aimed at preventing impacts from happening in the first place, including moving to a more circular use of materials, to eliminate the impact entirely.
 Companies introducing avoidance measures should consider how this impacts people in their transition planning and rule out any unintentional consequences of their actions.

-• Answer yes if you can demonstrate that your company does set any sourcing restrictions due to nature-related risks
+- Answer no if your company does not set any sourcing restrictions due to nature-related risks

 Applicability: Brand, Brand and Retailer